hello in Spanish

 For example:

-These are great lifesaving expressions to use in formal and informal contexts in all Spanish-speaking countries.
+These are great lifesaving emergency expressions to use in formal and informal contexts in all Spanish-speaking countries.

 Saying Hello in Spanish or Buenos Días is a lifesaving expression on a greeting arrow